What is RIO?

 Why does RIO use a 2-meeting model?

-Teaching RIO over the course of two workshops allows you sufficient time to understand the concepts with time to practice in between meetings.
+Teaching RIO over the course of two programs allows you sufficient time to understand the concepts with time to practice in between meetings.
 Keeping it to two weeks allows you to find time in your busy schedule to learn these skills.
 If you find that you want more time to build the skills in the model, you may complete RIO again.

 Why do I have to do homework?